Last Updated on March 14, 2021 by Shaun Snapp

 The rest of the quote seems to imply that Christian is saying SAP is losing power.

 And this is true.

 SAP, while still very powerful, is less relevant than it was in the past.
 Furthermore, SAP is not transforming anyone’s business.
-I have been in SAP accounts since the late 1990s, and I never one time observed anything being transformed when SAP was implemented.
-And of course, the term “digital transformation” is an entirely false construct as I cover in the article The Problem with the Term Digital Transformation.
+I have been in SAP accounts since the late 1990s, and I never once observed anything being transformed when SAP was implemented.
+And of course, the term “digital transformation” is an entirely false construct, as I cover in the article The Problem with the Term Digital Transformation.

 Christian’s Real Complaint: Digital Transformation Limitations or Selling Limitations?

-The primary issue here is not transformation, but SAP’s ability to charge companies.
-No one, particularly at the top of SAP, cares about any value delivered to companies, transforming companies, etc… They care about being able to sell software and control the account, and they care about their own personal compensation.
-That is what Christian is in a way of complaining about.
-SAP, due to is decades of broken promises, is finally starting to feel a headwind when selling into accounts.
+The primary issue here is not transformation but SAP’s ability to charge companies.
+No one, particularly at the top of SAP, cares about any value delivered to companies, transforming companies, etc… They care about selling software and controlling the account, and they care about their own personal compensation.
+That is what Christian is in the way of complaining about.
+Due to its decades of broken promises, SAP is finally starting to feel a headwind when selling into accounts.

 I don’t know what to say to Christian here.